hschne/tired-dad-notes/template/content.md

 When smol baby grow into not-so-smol baby it learn many new thing.
 This good and make tired dad very happy.
 But also make life with baby harder.
 Smol baby suddenly grab everything and throw down and make kaput, oh no!

+---

+*Many thanks to you for read tired dad notes!
+Tired dad ~~steal from~~ be inspired by big brain and much funny [Grug Brained Developer](https://grugbrain.dev/), you should read too!
+Finally, many thanks to smol baby and tired mom for exist and make tired dad much happy (although tired) life !  *